vroland/obstsalat-odc19/README.md

 ## Running

-* Make sure you have openrouteservice running under localhost.
+* Make sure you have openrouteservice running under localhost (follow https://github.com/GIScience/openrouteservice/blob/master/docker/README.md and load the dataset for saxony)
 * Start the backend service: `cd obst/tsopt/ && python3 optimize.py`.
 It should load the pre-computed dataset graphs.
 * Open the front-end file in `obst/ui/index.html`